Warenne family

-The de Warenne family were a noble family in England that included the first Earls of Surrey, created by William the Conqueror in 1088 for William de Warenne, 1st Earl of Surrey, who was among his companions at the Battle of Hastings.
-The family originated in Normandy and as Earls, held land there and throughout England.
-When the senior male-line ended in the mid-12th century, the descendants of their heiress adopted the Warenne surname and continue as Earls of Surrey for another two centuries.
+The Warenne family is an English noble family founded by William de Warenne, who was created Earl of Surrey by William II Rufus in 1088.
+The family originated in Normandy and, as Earls, held land there and throughout England.
+William de Warenne was a cousin to William the Conqueror and was among his companions at the Battle of Hastings.
+When the senior male-line ended in the mid-12th century, the two branches descended from their heiress adopted the Warenne surname.
 Several junior lines also held land or prominent offices in England and Normandy.